π App

 HandlersCountβ

-This method returns the amount of registered handlers.
+This method returns the number of registered handlers.

 func (app *App) HandlersCount() uint32